HarbhagwanDhaliwal/Privasea-node-guide/README.md

-# 🌊 **Privasea Acceleration Node Setup Guide**
+# 🌊 **Privasea Acceleration Node Setup Guide - One Click **

-Welcome to the **Privasea Acceleration Node** setup! 🚀 Follow this quick and simple guide to set up, run, and stake TPRAI tokens in your node to start earning rewards.
+Welcome to the **Privasea Node** setup! 🚀 Follow this quick and simple guide to set up, run, and stake TPRAI tokens in your node to start earning rewards.
 Let’s dive in! 🌟

 ---